Skip to main content

 To use role-based access delegation for object store credential management, chunkstore.use_delegated_credentials must be set to True in the config.
 This option is True by default.
 To disable delegated credentials, set chunkstore.use_delegated_credentials to False in the config.

-Instructions on how to configure both types of credentials are below.
+Instructions on how to configure these types of credentials are below.

 Configuring Self-Managed Credentials